 The Silver Tissue Dress was worn by Theophilia, daughter of an ancient West Country family, the Harrises of Hayne, who traditionally guarded the passage across the River Tamar from Devon into Cornwall.
-This was her dress for formal occasions, in the presence of the king; and my, how she would have shone and shimmered in the candlelight!
+This was her dress for formal occasions, in the presence of the king.

-The needle lace collar is part of the Blackbone Collection at The Bowes Museum.
-Today, in the gallery, textile conservators Katy and Julie painstakingly coaxed the historical lace into the right shape, and fashioned it into the perfect collar for the Silver Tissue Dress.
+The needle lace collar was part of the Blackbone Collection at The Bowes Museum.
+Textile conservators painstakingly coaxed the historical lace into the right shape, and fashioned it into the perfect collar for the Silver Tissue Dress.

-The job of breathing life into Theophilia’s dress, and giving this historical garment a sense of what our 1660s lady might have looked like, has gone to textile conservator Philly.
 The dress stand was padded according to Theophilia’s measurements (gleaned from the dress), and hooped petticoats were made to hold out the skirts and give it a true 1660s shape.
-“I like the creativity of it”, said Philly, “In a way, you’re making a person, and it’s a special feeling and a privilege to guess at what they must have looked like all those years ago”.
+“I like the creativity of it”, said Philly the textile conservator, “In a way, you’re making a person, and it’s a special feeling and a privilege to guess at what they must have looked like all those years ago”.

-The fashion extravaganza continues in the Pepys show with gloves festooned with loops and loops of silk and metal thread ribbons, also dating from the 1660s.
-The gloves are owned by the Glove Collection Trust and loaned to the National Maritime Museum especially for this exhibition courtesy of the Worshipful Company of Glovers of London.
+The fashion extravaganza continued in the Pepys show with gloves festooned with loops and loops of silk and metal thread ribbons, also dating from the 1660s.
+The gloves were owned by the Glove Collection Trust and loaned to the National Maritime Museum especially for this exhibition courtesy of the Worshipful Company of Glovers of London.